 Always follow the instructions in the owner’s manual for your specific air purifier.
 Some have permanent or reusable filters that can be vacuumed or washed with soap and water.
 Others have replaceable air purifiers that should be swapped out every few months.
-Your air purifier may have a special light to tell you when it’s time to replace the filer otherwise, keep an eye on it after three months of use.
+Your air purifier may have a special light to tell you when it’s time to replace the filter; otherwise, keep an eye on it after three months of use.

 Why Trust The Spruce Pets?

-This piece was written by Anne Fritz, who has been researching pet products for The Spruce Pets for more than two years.
+This piece was originally written by Anne Fritz, who has been researching pet products for The Spruce Pets for more than two years.
 Before writing this article, she gathered information from customer reviews and third-party articles.
 To make this list, she also considered the strength, sound, and features of each air purifier.
 She is the proud owner of two rescue dogs.

 Additional research and updates were added to this piece by Emma Phelps, who is an updates writer for The Spruce with several years of experience researching products and writing roundups.
 Emma converted all of our Lab results into refreshed product descriptions for this roundup.